ginstrom/paladin-novel/chapters/13_healing-hands-troubled-heart.md

 Silviana was quiet for a long moment, her gaze distant.
 "You learn to trust," she said finally.
 "Trust that the divine light knows its own purpose, even when you cannot see it.
 Trust that each healing, each choice, serves a greater pattern."

-"And if the pattern demands more than I can give?"

-"Then you give what you can, and trust that it will be enough."

 Another call echoed up from below—Pell's voice again, urgent but not panicked.
 Gond pushed himself to his feet, his legs unsteady beneath him.
 His hands shook slightly as he brushed dirt from his knees, and he had to pause a moment to let a wave of dizziness pass.
-The hollow ache in his chest had deepened, but beneath it, he felt something else: a strange sense of rightness, as if he were finally walking a path meant for him.
+The ache in his chest had deepened, but beneath it, he felt something else: a strange sense of rightness, as if he were finally walking a path meant for him.

 "Come," Silviana said, rising gracefully beside him.
 "Let us see what new challenge awaits."